esge/PoE-HarvestVendor/README.md

+# Its BETA there will be issues and lackign features :)

 # PoE-HarvestVendor
   - Convert your Horticrafting station crafts into a post, almost in a smart way
   - Using ahk to call capture2text OCR tool on selected screen region